yylgoodlucky/Evaluation_Metrics/README.md

 # Evaluation Metrics

-We released Evaluation Metrics for commmently used image metrics code to help test performance. in this work, we released the following metrics for testing:
+We released Evaluation Metrics for commmently used image metrics code to help test performance.
+in this work, we released the following metrics for testing:
-1, SSIM
+1. SSIM
-2, PSNR
+2. PSNR
-3, FID
+3. FID
-4, Evaluation Metrics of image clarity:
+4. Evaluation Metrics of image clarity:
-  (1) SMD
+  1. SMD
-  (2) SMD2
+  2. SMD2
-  (3) Brenner
+  3. Brenner
-  (4) Laplacian
+  4. Laplacian
-  (5) Variance
+  5. Variance
-  (6) Energy
+  6. Energy
-  (7) Vollath
+  7. Vollath
-  (8) Entropy
+  8. Entropy

 Illustrate:
 * SSIM: (structural similarity index measure), the larger the value of the structural similarity index.
   The higher the similarity between the two signals.

 * PSNR: (Peak Signal to Noise Ratio), used to measure the difference between two images, such as a compressed image and an original image, to evaluate the quality of a compressed image; a restored image and ground truth, to evaluate the performance of a restoration algorithm, etc.
   The larger the PSNR, the smaller the difference between the two images.

 * FID: represents the diversity and quality of the generated images.
   The better the image diversity, the better the quality.

+* Image clarity
-* (1) SMD
+  (1) SMD
   (2) SMD2
   (3) Brenner
   (4) Laplacian
   (5) Variance
   (6) Energy
   (7) Vollath
   (8) Entropy
   Those metrics all represent image sharpness evaluation methods.
   The larger the value, the higher the clarity.

 ### Recommondation of our works